Edit on GitHub Ask developers in the Community

 Application Specific Data (0x1C)

 Sent by the GO device after a packet wrapped passthrough message attempt to the server.
 A ‘rejected’ response from the modem typically means it is not connected.
-If the message is ‘accepted’ this means it was added to the modem’s TCP socket buffer.
-It is not a confirmation the message was successfully sent.
+If the message is ‘accepted’, this means it was added to the modem’s TCP socket buffer.
+It is NOT a confirmation that the message was successfully sent.

 Type 0: Modem Transmission Result